ProbablyManuel/requiem/ReadMe.md

 * Creation Kit (you're not required to use it for modding, but you need its Papyrus Script Compiler)
 * [SSE CreationKit Fixes](https://www.nexusmods.com/skyrimspecialedition/mods/20061) (you're not required to use it for modding, but without it you cannot save a plugin that has a regular plugin as master file)
 * [BSArch](https://www.nexusmods.com/newvegas/mods/64745)
-* [Champollion](https://www.nexusmods.com/skyrim/mods/35307) (you're not required to use it for modding, but you need it to decompile the Papyrus script source files from the Creation CLub DLCs)
+* [Champollion](https://www.nexusmods.com/skyrim/mods/35307) (you're not required to use it for modding, but you need it to decompile the Papyrus script source files from the Creation Club DLCs)
 * Mod Organizer 2.x

 ## Setup